SciML/NonlinearSolve.jl/docs/src/solvers/FixedPointSolvers.md

   - `FixedPointAccelerationJL()`: accelerates the convergence of a mapping to a fixed point by the Anderson acceleration algorithm and a few other methods.

+### NLsolve.jl

+In our tests, we have found the anderson method implemented here to NOT be the most robust.

+  - `NLsolveJL(; method = :anderson)`: Anderson acceleration for fixed point problems.